open-quantum-safe/liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md

 source ~/.bashrc
 ```

 To check whether the installation was successful, you can use the varlat tests provided in the Kyberslash patch.
 Compile valgrind/memcheck/tests/varlat.c  with `gcc -o varlat varlat.c` and execute `valgrind_varlat --tool=memcheck --variable-latency-errors=yes --gen-suppressions=all ./varlat`.
-If the output ressembles something like the following output, valgrind_varlat was installed successfully:
+If the output resembles something like the following output, valgrind_varlat was installed successfully:

 ```
 ==5335== Memcheck, a memory error detector